 The biggest salt-reduction action, which is also the most effective way to prevent/melt ice and snow, is to apply liquid pre-wetting and anti-icing solutions to roads.
 These brines spread more evenly, stay put and begin working immediately because the salt/other components are already in solution.
 In Minnesota, cities that have switched to tanker trucks have reduced salt use by up to 70% and have paid back their equipment investment in a year or two.

-Certify the city at Smart Salting Level 2 by using the MPCA's winter maintenance tool to complete a best management practices assessment; redo assessment at least every 3 years; develop or adopt an existing chloride/salt management plan; modify and adopt a model contract for city-hired snow and ice management services that mandates best practices to minimize environmental impacts from sand, chlorides and other chemicals.
+Certify the city at Smart Salting Level 2 by using the MPCA's Smart Salting Assessment Tool to complete a best management practices assessment; redo assessment at least every 3 years; develop or adopt an existing chloride/salt management plan; modify and adopt a model contract for city-hired snow and ice management services that mandates best practices to minimize environmental impacts from sand, chlorides and other chemicals; host a free training for private property managers and contractors.

-Complete two of: track salt usage; report salt reduction progress in the 30% to 70% range (over one year for 30%; over more years for 70%); track implementation of best management practices using the winter maintenance tool; educate residents about the environmental impacts of salt and provide information on how to reduce their personal salt use.
+Adopt a Chloride Reduction ordinance; report use of pervious concrete/paving and resulting salt-use reduction; complete two of: track salt usage; report salt reduction progress in the 30% to 70% range (over one year for 30%; over more years for 70%); track implementation of best management practices using the winter maintenance tool; educate residents about the environmental impacts of salt and provide information on how to reduce their personal salt use.
+Report reduction in residential/commercial water softening salt use and wastewater chloride monitoring and improvements under BPA 20.4.

 Who's doing it